siddharthaxroy/test/content/principles/index.md

 [^26]: Read Luke Burgis' essay in [Psyche](https://psyche.co/guides/how-to-know-what-you-really-want-and-be-free-from-mimetic-desire).

 [^27]: Read Shiri Spitz Siddiqi's piece on the well-intended perversion of science in Flint on [Free the Inquiry's Substack](https://heterodoxacademy.substack.com/p/the-well-intended-perversion-of-science).

-[^28]: Be at least fair with sharing (deserved) grant money and do not go back on your promises.
-When an institute assured me that a major grant I helped write had been awarded, they explicitly encouraged me to hire a student to carry out key research.
-That "in good faith" assurance was unequivocal.
-Now, they have shifted course, claiming they do not need the student as much (and will barely fund them), while primarily requesting my time.
-Now, I am in a pickle.
-Check back in a year.